 March 20, 2022

-Some sort of rodent was scurrying around making noise near my tent all night.
+A rodent was scurrying around making noise near my tent all night.
 I couldn’t tell how big it was.
 Definitely bigger than a mouse.
 And while I wasn’t exactly worried about defending myself against a squirrel or chipmunk, I suspected the animal didn’t want me.
-It wanted my food, which was resting inside my tent.
+It wanted the food resting inside my tent.

-I’d gotten a bit lazy last night.
-I’d slept with my food sealed inside an OPSAK (odor proof sack) each night.
-But I didn’t take the additional step to put it outside in my vestibule or further away.
+I was so tired from hiking through the Superstitions that I’d gotten a bit lazy last night.
+I slept with my food sealed inside an OPSAK (odor-proof sack) like I normally do, but I didn’t take the additional step of putting the OPSAK outside in my vestibule or further away.
 I just assumed I wouldn’t have to deal with as many critters at this elevation.

 I should have been smarter though.
 Had I already forgotten the javelina I’d seen just a few evenings ago?
 The Arizona desert was full of critters (cactus mice, kangaroo rats, cliff chipmunks) that might chew a hole right through my tent if I wasn’t more careful.